 Multiple-system atrophy (MSA) is a progressive neurological condition in which specific areas of the brain undergo neural degeneration.
-The three brain areas primarily affected are the brain stem, basal ganglia and cerebellum, portions of the brain that regulate bodily functions and motor control.
+The three brain areas primarily affected by MSA include the brain stem, basal ganglia, and cerebellum, all of which are portions of the brain that regulate bodily functions and motor control.

-The first symptoms of MSA are often difficult to distinguish from those of Parkinson’s disease and include the following:
+The first symptoms of MSA are often difficult to distinguish from those of Parkinson’s disease and include:

 - Impaired speech and quivering voice

 - Problems controlling the bladder, with urgency to urinate or difficulty emptying the bladder

 - Orthostatic hypotension, where blood pressure drops when standing up from a sitting or lying position

 Types of MSA